jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/properties/feegauge.md

 ```

 * The resulting view function can be accessed externally by anyone.
-* The resulting function overrides a function definition from the `IJBController` interface.
+* The resulting function overrides a function definition from the [`IJBPayoutRedemptionPaymentTerminal`](../../../../interfaces/ijbpayoutredemptionpaymentterminal.md) interface.